dlccyes/CollegeNotes/docs/OtherNotes/Avalanche.md

 - T: Terrain Trap.
 Is there a terrain trap present, such as gullies, trees, cliffs or other features that increase the severity of being caught?
 - R: Rating.
 Is the rating of today’s avalanche report CONSIDERABLE, HIGH or EXTREME?
 - U: Unstable snow.
 Are there any signs of unstable snow such as cracking, collapsing, or whoomping?
 - TH: THaw instability.
-Has there been recent, rapid warming of the
+Has there been recent, rapid warming of the snow surface due to sun, wind, rain, or air temperature?

 ## Backcountry Planning

 - Munter Method
     - 1 travel unit =
         - 100m vert
-        - 1km horizontal
+        - 1km horizontal (or route distance?)
     - standard rate
         - uphill 4 units / hr
         - downhill 10 units / hr